-Sir lan Cheshire (Chairman)
+Sir Ian Cheshire (Chairman)

-Sir Ian Cheshire was the Group Chief Executive of Kingfisher plc from January 2008 until February 2015.
+Sir lan Cheshire was the Group Chief Executive of Kingfisher plc from January 2008 until February 2015.
 Prior to that he was Chief Executive of B&Q Plc from June 2005.
+Before joining Kingfisher in 1998 he worked for a number of retail businesses including Sears plc where he was Group Commercial Director.

-Sir Ian was the Chairman of Barclays UK, the ring-fenced retail bank until December 2020.
-He was also previously the Government lead non-executive.
+Sir Ian is the Chairman of Barclays UK, the ring-fenced retail bank.
+He is the Government lead non-executive and a non-executive director of Barclays PLC and BT Group plc.

-Sir Ian is a non-executive director of Barclays PLC and BT Group plc and chairman designate of Spire Healthcare Group plc.
-In addition, he is Chair of the Prince of Wales Charitable Fund and President of the Business Disability Forum.
+In addition, Sir Ian is Chair of the Prince of Wales Charitable Fund and President of the Business Disability Forum.

-Sir lan was knighted in the 2014 New Year Honours for services to Business, Sustainability and the Environment.
+Sir Ian was knighted in the 2014 New Year Honours for services to Business, Sustainability and the Environment.